priyanshu9241/My-Gallery/README.md

 # My-Gallery
-Made this Project using Pure CSS &amp; HTML
+Made this Project using Vannila CSS &amp; HTML